 How Should I Store Deulgireum?

 You should store sesame oil in a cool, dark, and dry location.
-I recommend keeping it in your refrigerator as this ingredient can go rancid rather quickly.
+You can keep it in your refrigerator if you live in a hot, humid place as this ingredient can go rancid rather quickly.

 How Long Does Perilla Oil Stay Good?

-Once refrigerated, perilla oil can stay good for up to six months.
+Once refrigerated, deulgireum can stay good for up to six months.
 After that, I recommend buying a new bottle.
+Or, check the best-by-date!

 Where Can I Buy Perilla Oil?

-You can also buy this ingredient at your local family-owned Asian grocery store or bing chains such as H-Mart.
+You can also buy perilla oil in your local family-owned Asian grocery store or big chains such as H-Mart.

 Where to Buy Korean Ingredients Online?